vmware-archive/distributed-tracing-sample-apps/distributed-tracing/dropwizard-app/README.md

   </dependency>
 ```

+2. If you sending the tracing spans to Wavefront via Proxy, then make sure you are using proxy version >= v4.32
+You can find the latest proxy release [here](https://packagecloud.io/wavefront/proxy)

-1. Go to `dropwizard-app/common/../Tracing.java` and change the `Tracer init(String service)` method to return a [WavefrontTracer](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java#set-up-a-tracer) instead of `com.uber.jaeger.Tracer` as follows:
+3. Go to `dropwizard-app/common/../Tracing.java` and change the `Tracer init(String service)` method to return a [WavefrontTracer](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java#set-up-a-tracer) instead of `com.uber.jaeger.Tracer` as follows:

 ```java
 public static Tracer init(String service) throws IOException {